 - a.
+Audit Committee's independence and comments (if any) on auditor's report/accounts. - b.
+Auditors' independence - 8.
+Whether Audit Committee was compliant at the time of granting of approval to the RPT? - 9.
+Whether disclosure made regarding approval/omnibus approval of Audit committee on RPT? - 10.
+Whether RPT approval sought for perpetuity? - 11.
+Whether the Company has disclosed (in the Notice/Board's report/RPT policy) if the RPT is in Ordinary course of business and at arm's length basis? - 12.
+Whether the RPT is in Ordinary course of business and at arm's length basis as per SES? - 13.
+Whether 2 or more RPTs are clubbed in a single resolution and concern has been identified with respect to any 1 or more RPTs? - 14.
+Conflict of interest issues. - a.
 Net worth of the entity with which transaction is taking place is less than the monetary value of the transaction especially if full consideration is not received upfront or post transaction there would be business dealing (USL case) - b.
-The Company has not disclosed some relevant information which can help shareholders in decision making process - c.
+The Company has not disclosed some relevant information which can help shareholders in decision making process, SES will conduct case by case analysis. - c.
 Independence of audit committee/ Auditors according to SES classification - d.
 Suitability of the entity with whom the transaction is taking place.
-For instance, Technical expertise, price advantage, experience, market share, etc. - e.
-Prior transactions with the entity for last 3 years. - 6.
-Review of the Policy on Related Party Transaction at least once in 3 years. - 7.
+For instance, technical expertise, price advantage, experience, market share, etc. - e.
+Prior transactions with the entity for last 3 years. - 15.
+Whether the Company has disclosed RPT Policy?
+Review of the Policy on Related Party Transaction at least once in 3 years. - 16.
 Review the disclosures of transactions of the Company with any person or entity belonging to the promoter/promoter group which hold(s) 10% or more shareholding in the listed entity.